andresdanielmtz/oci-java-deploy/README.md

 Java + Oracle Cloud Springboot Repository deployed on Render.com.

 > Due to render.com constrains, sometimes it takes up to a couple of minutes to load the data from the API.
-Please taek that into consideraton.
+Please take that into consideraton.

 ---